-Established in 2015, CPAW works with communities to reduce wildfire risks through improved land use planning.
-CPAW is a program of Headwaters Economics.
-It is funded by the U.S. Forest Service and private foundations.
+CPAW works with communities to reduce wildfire risks through improved land use planning, compelling communication, and applied research.

 We envision communities better adapted to living with the inevitability of wildfires by integrating wildfire risk-reduction measures into design and development to minimize costs, protect structures, and save lives.
 In our vision, wildfire is part of the landscape but no lives are lost or homes destroyed.
 Incentives for development and design standards, building codes, subdivision regulations, strategic fuel breaks, and other planning tools are successfully applied.
 As a result of good planning and anticipating a wildfire before it occurs, costs and impacts are minimized, suppression efforts are redirected toward targeted structure protection, wildfire is restored in ecologically appropriate ways, and communities are able to thrive with wildfire on the landscape.

 The Community Planning Assistance for Wildfire (CPAW) program works with communities across the United States to reduce wildfire risk through improved land use planning, compelling communication, and applied research.
 CPAW collaborates with communities to develop site-specific recommendations.
 All services provided through CPAW are grant-funded and come at no cost to the community.
 Communities are selected through a competitive grant process and generally receive assistance over the course of one year.
 Participation in the program is voluntary and must be requested by local governments.

 Wildfires are growing in size and frequency, causing more damage to communities.
 Protecting homes and other community assets threatened by wildfires depletes federal agency budgets and increasingly places firefighters’ and residents’ lives in danger.
 Improved land use planning can help reduce wildfire risks and costs.